nyp-sit/sdaai/onboard.md

 ### ZA01
 Question: How do I get to the online lesson via Zoom?
 - Each learning unit has its own Zoom link, please check the zoom link in Politemall under the Learning Unit.
+- After getting the Zoom link, click on it and it should bring you to the Zoom website.
+You may want to install the Zoom program on your laptop.
+The instructions to install the Zoom application is just below.
+- Please mute your mic once you joined the online lesson.
+You can turn it on if you have question for the tutor.

 ### ZA02
 Question: Can I install the Zoom on my laptop?